A Complete List of the Best Selenium Tutorials to Learn and Master Selenium From Scratch:

 - Selenium Grid brings out an additional feature to Selenium RC by distributing its test script on different platforms and browsers at the same time for execution, thus implementing the master-slave architecture.

 - WebDriver is a different tool altogether that has various advantages over Selenium RC.
 The fusion of Selenium RC and WebDriver is also known as Selenium 2.
 WebDriver directly communicates with the web browser and uses its native compatibility to automate.

 - Selenium 3 is the most anticipated inclusion in the Selenium suite which is yet to be launched in the market.
 Selenium 3 strongly encourages mobile testing.

-In the next tutorial, we would be discussing about the basics of Selenium IDE, its installation and its features.
+In the next tutorial, we would be discussing the basics of Selenium IDE, its installation, and the features.
 We would also have a look at the basic terminologies and nomenclatures of Selenium IDE.

-A remark for the readers: While our next tutorial of the Selenium training series is in the processing mode, meanwhile you can explore a bit about the Selenium suite and its tools by looking at its official website.
+A remark for the readers: Our next tutorial of the Selenium training series is in the processing mode, meanwhile you can explore a bit about the Selenium suite and its tools by looking at its official website.

 About the authors:

 Shruti Shrivastava (our main author for this series), Amaresh Dhal, and Pallavi Sharma are helping us to bring this series to our readers.